Phototroph: Ecology

 A photolithoautotroph is an autotrophic organism that uses light energy, and an inorganic electron donor (e.g., H2O, H2, H2S), and CO2 as its carbon source.
-Examples include plants.

 Photoheterotroph

-In contrast to photoautotrophs, photoheterotrophs are organisms that depend solely on light for their energy and principally on organic compounds for their carbon.
-Photoheterotrophs produce ATP through photophosphorylation but use environmentally obtained organic compounds to build structures and other bio-molecules.
+In contrast to photoautotrophs, photoheterotrophs are organisms that depend solely on light for their energy, and consumption of organic compounds for biomolecules.
+Photoheterotrophs produce ATP through photophosphorylation but use environmentally obtained organic compounds to build structures and other biomolecules.

 Classification by light-capturing molecule

 Most phototrophs use chlorophyll or the related bacteriochlorophyll to capture light and are known as chlorophototrophs.
 Others, however, use retinal and are retinalophototrophs.